 For the first couple of weeks following the implant procedure, you will also need to eat a soft diet to avoid any pain or irritation.

 - How long does the dental implant process take?

-To complete the entire dental implant procedure, it usually takes about two to nine months.
-Timeline will vary depending on your treatment plan.
+Completing the entire dental implant procedure usually takes about two to nine months.
+The timeline will vary depending on your treatment plan.

 Your dentist can provide you with a more specific timeline based on your particular case.

 - Will my insurance cover dental implants?

 While some insurance companies will cover the cost of dental implants, others will only pay for a portion of the cost, and still, others won't pay for any part of it.

 Check with insurance to determine what part of, if any, of your dental implant treatment will be covered by your insurance.

 Implant-supported dentures are attached to implants in the jawbone.
 Candidates for these types of dentures must have healthy gums, good oral care routines and enough jawbone, though bone may be rebuilt to a degree if required.